Luigi's years of hard partying finally caught up with him.

 In the Metal Slug game series, if you collect enough dropped food items, you transform into an obese version of yourself.
 This affects not only your movement, but also your attacks: They're all increased in size and power, and the homing missiles home in on enemies better.
 It also changes your standing melee attack into a fork stab and crouching melee attack into a belt whip.

-The Zaboazagiru uses this offensively, puffing out its belly if it manages to swallow you, afterwhich it'll start hitting it against the ground to cause damage to you and anyone else in the vicinity.
+The Zamtrios uses this offensively, puffing out its belly if it manages to swallow you, afterwhich it'll start hitting it against the ground to cause damage to you and anyone else in the vicinity.
 Further, if you provoke it by breaking its ice armor, it'll temporarily inflate itself to point of looking more like a Blob Monster then a shark, switching to bouncing and rolling attacks instead of its usual biting and clawing as long as it remains in that state.

 In Rayman Origins and Rayman Legends, both the player characters and enemies swell up like balloons when they are hit enough times, and pop like such when they die.
+The former has Globox have this when riding on mosquitoes.

-Hilde from Shadow Hearts: From The New World has two forms.
+Hilde from Shadow Hearts: From the New World has two forms.
 Curvy Hilde is the trope.
 Slim Hilde is the opposite.
 Oddly enough, she gains and loses weight via feeding (she drinks calories, not blood—some enemies have "negative" calories).

 This happens to Sims in The Sims 2, in both directions: Immediately after getting up from a meal or getting off the treadmill, they may balloon to tubbyness or shrink to svelteness with a cheery sound effect.
 Contrast with The Sims 3, where fat and muscle are tracked separately, and gained or lost at a gradual rate.